karanpratapsingh/learn-go/README.md

 }
 ```

 Can we use multiple defer functions?
 Absolutely, this brings us to what is known as _defer stack_.
-Let's take a look at an example
+Let's take a look at an example:

 ```go
 func main() {